sameer-saharan/JavaScript-Basics/README.md

 - Delete todos from the list.

 ## Extra Info:
-- These Projects inspired by Hitesh Choudhary's "<a href="https://www.youtube.com/playlist?list=PLu71SKxNbfoBuX3f4EOACle2y-tRC5Q37" target="_blank">JavaScript Playlist</a>".
+- These Projects are inspired by Hitesh Choudhary's <a href="https://www.youtube.com/playlist?list=PLu71SKxNbfoBuX3f4EOACle2y-tRC5Q37" target="_blank">JavaScript Playlist</a>.
 - Deployed at: https://js-sameer.vercel.app